Set Your Case Up to Settle with the Case Ambassador Program - ADR Systems

 View Judge Hanlon’s Full Bio

-Check Judge Hanlon’s Availability
+Request Judge Hanlon’s Availability

 Hon.
 Michael J. Hogan, (Ret.) is a senior mediator and arbitrator at ADR Systems.
 During his 19-year judicial career, he presided over an unprecedented number of pretrials in the Law Division and maintained a high settlement rate.
 As a neutral, he continues to put forth extraordinary effort to settle cases in mediation and is diligent and efficient in arbitration.